schell/renderling.xyz/content/articles/introducing-wgsl-rs.md

    You only get what's in the WGSL spec.
    If you need cutting-edge GPU features, you'll need a different tool.

 But here's the thing: `wgsl-rs` and Rust-GPU are not mutually exclusive.
+At least not over the evolution of a software product.
 You can start with `wgsl-rs`, get productive fast, and reach for Rust-GPU later if you hit a wall.
 I'm actively working on making the two co-habitable.
 Whether or not that becomes a reality I really can't say as just getting from zero-to-one is a lot of work, but there is at least an easy migration path.

 ## What's next